Continuous Ensemble Weather Forecasting with Diffusion models: Conclusion

 \section{Conclusion}

 We present Continuous Ensemble Forecasting, a novel framework for probabilistic MLWP that increases the efficiency, accuracy, and flexibility of weather forecasts at high temporal resolution.
-When combined with autoregressive prediction, our ARCI method produces 10-day forecasts with a 1-hour resolution that matches the accuracy of a purely autoregressive model with 24-hour steps.
+When combined with autoregressive prediction, our ARCI method can produce accurate 10-day global ensemble weather forecasts with a 1-hour resolution.
+It achieves the same accuracy as a purely autoregressive model with 24-hour steps and surpasses models like GenCast and DYffusion when reimplemented using the same neural network architecture.
 With this work, we hope to show that the possibilities with generative modeling for spatio-temporal predictions are still largely unexplored and a fruitful area of research.

 \paragraph{Limitations.} While our proposed framework achieves good results on 5.625\degree Weatherbench \citep{rasp_weatherbench_2020} data, we have yet to show that the method scales to problems with higher spatial resolution.
 Additionally, as the lead time increases, the correlation between initial and future states becomes weaker, limiting the application of continuous forecasting.
-While our method parallelizes more of the sampling than previous autoregressive models, solving the probability flow ODE in eq. \ref{eq: flow-ode} still requires many sequential forward passes through the network.
+While our method parallelizes more of the sampling than previous autoregressive models, sampling from the diffusion model still requires many sequential forward passes through the network.
 Sampling is thus still slower than for latent variable models, but the predicted distribution more accurate.
-Finally, due to computational limitations, we were not able to retrain our models several times and as such do not report error bars in our results.

 \paragraph{Future work.} One interesting direction for future work is a further investigation of autocorrelated noise, in particular, how the choice of stochastic process can aid in producing continuous trajectories with a stationary temporal difference.
 This includes correlating the noise in the autoregressive steps with the continuous steps, which could help ease the transition between them.
 Another idea is to take the direction of DYffusion \citep{cachay_dyffusion_2023} and directly adjust the diffusion objective to better suit temporal data.
 While we have demonstrated continuous ensemble forecasting for weather, the idea is generally applicable and it would also be of interest to apply it to other spatio-temporal forecasting problems.